SSWConsulting/SSW.People.Profiles/Sebastien-Boissiere/Sebastien-Boissiere.md

 qualifications:  ""

 quote:  "First, solve the problem.
-Then, write the code."
+Then, write the code. "
 quoteAuthor: "John Johnson"
 ---